yangchristina/opb-utils/README.md

 - issues-to-questions.py: takes issues from github repo and turns them into questions in the (temporary) /questions directory
 - pl.sh: moves questions in /questions into prairelearn
-- git-branch.sh: pushes questions in /questions to github (different branch for each question)
+- git-pr.sh: pushes questions in /questions to github (different branch + draft PR for each question)
 - git-pr-1.sh: commits + makes a PR for a specified question in /questions to github

 To use: